eliranwong/ChatGPT-GUI/README.md

 > <br>
 > config.chatGPTTransformers.append(convertToUpperCases)<br>

 For example, ChatGPT is weak to produce responses in traditional Chinese.
-The following plugin convert all simplified Chinese into traditional Chinese characters:
+The following plugin ensure that all simplified Chinese characters are converted into traditional Chinese characters:

 > import config<br>
 > from opencc import OpenCC<br>